villaorlado/wayang-kulit-segmentation/README.md

 bash video_inference.sh
 ```
 3. Check *data/prediction_visualisations* for results
-<em>Note: If you changed the parameters in Step 3.1, the folder names used in Steps 5, 6.1, 6.2 would be different.
+<em>Note: If you changed the parameters in Step 3.1, the folder names used in Steps 5, 6.1, 6.2 in **video_inference.sh** would be different.
 Do adjust accordingly.</em>

 **If you already have the thumbnails, do the following**
 1. Organise the thumbnails in the following manner